mohmmadjahid/simon-Game/README.md

 # simon-Game

-this game is bulid on HTML , CSS ,JAVASCRIPt
+this game is bulid on HTML , CSS ,JAVASCRIPT